Governors of the Australian states: Federation

 The first colonies were penal settlements and the early colonial governors were military officers who ruled under martial law.
 Once the governors' role moved from the executive to the ceremonial, most governors were drawn from the ranks of retired officers.
 Although a few members of the peerage served as governors (the most prominent being Earl Beauchamp in New South Wales), the Australian colonial capitals were small towns and considered not grand enough to attract senior members of the British aristocracy.
 Even when Australians replaced Britons as governors, most continued to be retired Army, Navy or Air Force officers until the 1970s.
-The last British-born governor of an Australian state was Rear Admiral Sir Richard Trowbridge, who was Governor of Western Australia from 1980 to 1983.